FMMT666/SiSeLi/doc/slReadme.txt

     get the right COM port number...) it will cause no (known) problems...
     I tested it with several FTDIs, several off-the-shelf USB <-> RS-232 converters, a few mobile phones and a pbLualized Lego NXT.

-    (*1*) 5.3.0-BETA4 installation message box: "At least Windows NT5.1 is required to run Scilab".

 1.3 DEVELOPMENT ENVIRONMENT